Welcome to Bermuda!

 Bermuda Flag

-Bermuda's many connections with world business leaders
+Bermuda's world business leaders and their locally-incorporated companies

-Some reside locally, most others base their multinational operations here
+Some reside locally, most others base their multinational operations here for tax avoidance

 line drawing